 H. G. Skip Brack founded the Davistown Museum, in which he takes great pleasure sharing his collections and knowledge of tools, art, and history, and serves as its curator.
 The museum grew out of his highly successful Jonesport Wood Company, which includes the Liberty Tool Company, Hulls Cove Tool Barn, and Captain Tinkham’s Emporium.
 He is the primary contributor to all facets of the museum and welcomes questions about and contributions and responses to any aspect of the museum’s missions.
 His knowledge of early tools and Maine/New England maritime history makes him a sought after lecturer and consultant.
 He has presented his work at the Maine Historical Society, Bath Maritime Museum, Yarmouth Historical Society, Montpelier-The General Henry Knox Museum, the Atlantic Challenge Foundation, and other organizations.

 Skip has done extensive research and writing on the history of tools and the science of iron and steel production.
 He has also researched and published his findings on environmental topics, with a focus on biologically significant chemical fallout.
-His many publications include The Registry of Maine Toolmakers, Hand Tools in History, Norumbega Reconsidered, Patterns of Noncompliance: The Nuclear Regulatory Commission and the Maine Yankee Atomic Power Company, and much of the text on the museum’s information-dense website.
-He is currently working on revising and completing the six volume museum publication series Hand Tools in History.
+His many publications include Norumbega Reconsidered, the six-volume museum publication series Hand Tools in History, Registry of Maine Toolmakers, and much of the text on the museum’s information-dense website.
+These books are available both directly through this website and through amazon.com.

 Skip holds a B.A. from the University of Massachusetts and an M.A. from the University of Colorado and taught English at the University of the Pacific.
 A native of Newton, MA, he now lives in Hulls Cove, with his wife, Judith Bradshaw Brown, and makes weekly trips to Liberty Tool Company and the museum, where they maintain an apartment, and he tends the museum most Saturdays and some Sundays.
 He enjoys traveling extensively in the United States and Europe, visiting tool museums and historical sites to research his interests.
 When not scouring New England for tools and other treasures or "slinging tools" in the Hulls Cove workshop, Brack enjoys collecting, curating, and hanging the museum exhibits; creating assemblages of "accidental durable remnants" for the Liberty Museum and Hulls Cove Sculpture Garden; reading volumes about tools, history, and ferrous metallurgy and writing about what he learns; and weed whacking the gardens.